AwsAyyash/AwsAyyash/README.md

  	-  Html, CSS, and responsive designs.
   	- Java, JavaFX.
   	- Flask - Python.
-  	- Machine leanrining - Python, used many models to train for my data, find accuracy measures and then take an informed decision about which one to choose!
+  	- Machine learning - Python, used many models to train for my data, find accuracy measures and then take an informed decision about which one to choose!

 - My current position as vendor for Microsoft R&D in Educational products as a standalone web application and within MS Teams environment, working with the core development team and collaborating closely with cross-functional teams, with React TypeScript and CSS using Fluent UI.
 In addition to that, I take the related server side tasks in maintaining and developing the APIs and unit testing with C# .NET.